View Ledger

 |

-In a general ledger, cross-tabulation between different dimensions is possible.
+In an ordinary ledger, cross-tabulation between different dimensions is possible.
 For instance, if you wish to cross-tabulate sales by region and customer type (e.g., specialty food stores, general supermarkets), setting up region and customer type dimensions and using them in a ledger facilitates cross-tabulation.

-However, there may be cases where you want to perform cross-tabulation between different member trees within the same dimension.
-In the example above, if region and type are determined by the customer, it might be more appropriate to have member trees for regions and types within a single "Customer" dimension and perform cross-tabulation between these two trees.
+However, there may be cases where you want to perform cross-tabulation between different member trees within a dimension.
+In the example above, if a region and a customer type are determined for each customer, rather than having two separate dimensions for these two classifications, it might be more appropriate to have member trees for regions and types within a single "Customer" dimension and perform cross-tabulation between these two trees.
 This way, the data can be automatically aggregated based on the member trees without needing to include region or type in the data keys.

-Nevertheless, such cross-tabulations cannot be performed in a general ledger.
+Nevertheless, such cross-tabulations cannot be performed in an ordinary ledger.
 As mentioned at the beginning, cross-tabulation is only possible "between different dimensions."

 A View Ledger is a mechanism that enables "cross-tabulation using multiple member trees within a single dimension".